gautamdhameja/sr25519-dotnet/README.md

 At the moment, these bindings don't include VRF signing and verification functions.

-The `dll` dependency is also only included for a single platform (x64).
+The native lib dependency is also provided for various platforms in the `/native/libs` folder:
+- Windows 64-bit (MSVC)
+- MaxOS 64-bit
+- Android (Linux) ARMv8 & x86_64

 ## To Do

-* Update to latest version of schnorrkel when C bindings are updated.
+* ~~Update to latest version of schnorrkel when C bindings are updated.~~
 * Add bindings for VRF related functions.
 * Automate build process.
 * Publish as a nuget package.